 When FinancingWhen Financing

-If buying with a mortgage, your lender must prepare a reasonable faith estimate of all settlement costs before the closing, but the title company or attorney calculates the exact amount you will be required to bring to close on your new home.
+If buying with a mortgage, your lender must prepare a reasonable faith estimate of all settlement costs before the closing.
+Still, the title company or attorney calculates the exact amount you will be required to bring to close on your new home.
 Be sure to get a cashier’s check for your share of the costs a few days before the settlement date.

 Since these costs are paid monthly or annually, you may pay for some services used by the seller before they move.
 Similarly, some expenses are paid in advance of services used.
 Proration allows the buyer and the seller to balance these accounts so that each only pays for their services.